Felotti/Eulero/README.md

 In the file `refman.pdf` there is all the description of the code Eulero.
-The output results are stored in `../Eulero/build/results` In the build_Eulero there are the simulations obtained for the project.
+The output results are stored in `../Eulero/build/results` In the `build_Eulero` folder, download from `https://github.com/Felotti/Eulero.git`, there are the simulations obtained for the project.

 To generate a Makefile for this code using  Cmake, type the following command into the terminal from the main directory Eulero
 ```